Topographic Survey Cost in Florida

 Feature Detail Level

 A bare topographic survey captures elevation data only.
-Adding utilities (overhead and underground), trees (species, diameter, canopy), structures, fences, and pavement edges adds time.
-Full site plans with topography cost 20-40% more than topo-only surveys.
+Adding utilities (overhead and underground), trees (species, diameter, canopy), structures, fences, and pavement edges adds field time and drafting time.
+A full site plan with topography is meaningfully more work than a topo-only survey — specify what you need up front.

 Medium Impact